-1. FAQ page takes a long time to load.
+1. The FAQ page takes a long time to load.

-2. Font family or font size or color or spelling issue in the application or reports (Spelling mistake of company name on the home page won’t come under this Low Priority and Low
+2. Font family or font size or color or spelling issue in the application or reports (Spelling mistakes of company name on the home page won’t come under this Low Priority and Low Severity)

 These kinds of issues won’t bother the customers much.